 Additionally, anyone with a personal history of pancreatitis, a personal or family history of medullary thyroid cancer (MTC), or multiple endocrine neoplasias should avoid using Ozempic.

-If patients have diabetic retinopathy, they should get monitored for complications.
+If patients have diabetic retinopathy, they should be monitored for complications.

 All in all, if you are considering taking Ozempic or Wegovy and have any other chronic condition, speak to a medical professional before starting treatment.